 What you can do in preparation

-Consider your diet; try to eat a balanced diet aiming for your 5-a-day intake of fruit and vegetables and limit caffeine consumption to 200mg per day (2 cups of regular coffee).
+- Consider your diet.
+Try to eat a balanced diet aiming for your five-a-day intake of fruit and vegetables and limit caffeine consumption to 200mg per day (two cups of regular coffee).

-No alcohol consumption is ideal.
-If you drink alcohol it should be limited to 1-2 units, once or twice per week.
+- No alcohol consumption is ideal.
+If you drink alcohol it should be limited to one to two units once or twice per week.

 One of the factors most related to pregnancy loss is age.
 There is nothing anyone can do about this.
 But you might want to consider it in making the decisions which are best for you.